idealdeal/CustomHotkey-Class/README.md

 The UI and the class go hand in hand - meaning you cannot make use of this class by removing specific parts of the UI.

+# Purpose
+The purpose of this class is to enable the user to create "text binds" which he can use in a browser game for example.
+`User presses F1 -> his predefined text gets sent into the chat window`

 # Adding more hotkeys
 Adding hotkeys requires the developer to do the following (few) things.